It can happen to anyone anywhere. In the business world, we meet and greet so many individuals that we often forget

 If you have a hard time trying to remember a person whether it is in a business setting or personal life, these tips and tricks will help you in avoiding asking the inevitable question “Do I know you?”.

 Yes, It Is Rude

 Saying directly, “Do I know you” can offend anyone.
 Such a question is rude and abrupt.
 Especially if it is asked in front of other colleagues.
-Using kinder words with a longer sentence can help you sound polite.
+Using kinder words with longer sentences can help you sound polite.
 It is always a good idea to add an apology to your question because it is you have a hard time remembering.

 For example, instead of saying “Do I know you?” say:

 You can also say: